Written by Keelyn Cranley

 The transition from student life to adulthood can be daunting, especially in industries where job stability post-graduation is not always guaranteed.
 Navigating senior year becomes even more challenging when faced with a plethora of marketing, advertising, and PR job opportunities.
 Luckily, here at the University of Missouri, we are fortunate to have recent graduates and current seniors who are participating in similar processes and eager to share their wisdom.

-Among the recent graduates are Lilly Hartsig and Hannah Schuler, both proud alumni of the J-school-- class of 2023.
+Among our many graduates are Lilly Hartsig and Hannah Schuler, both proud alumni of the J-school-- class of 2023.
 With their firsthand experiences navigating the job markets fresh on their minds, they offer invaluable insights and advice.
 Despite the trials of the application process, both have successfully found their footing in the professional world.
 While Lilly is now in a two-year rotational program at Dyson in Chicago, IL, she stresses the importance of self-awareness while job hunting.
 She suggests that “before applying for roles, whether it be a role in advertising, marketing, a rotation program, etc., think about your unique skills, personality characteristics, and interests that make you stand out and base your ideal role on those.
 It is easy to go on LinkedIn and apply for any and all roles that are available, but you’ll have better interviews when you’re applying for a role that you know would be a good fit for you and are excited about.”
 She further emphasized the importance of confidence when it comes to interviewing, reminding applicants to keep in mind they are coming from the best journalism school.
 "Be yourself," she urges, "as employers value authenticity and want to know YOU."

 Hannah Schuler, a Social Manager at Edelman, also emphasized maintaining authenticity but in a different way.
 Her advice to upcoming graduates centers around the power of building and nurturing meaningful connections.
 "As you work, you need to try and build genuine connections based on common interests," she emphasized.
 "Because those will come back to you and will be mutually beneficial when you're trying to find a job and then enter the workforce."
 Hannah’s insight served as an important reminder of the significance of genuine connections in navigating the ever-changing professional world.